 Diagnosing a Pituitary Tumor

 Some patients do not experience any symptoms and learn about a pituitary tumor when a doctor discovers it while ordering imaging for another condition.
 However, if you do experience pituitary tumor symptoms, these can act as clues to help your doctor determine what types of cells make up your tumor.
-This information, along with diagnostic imaging like a CT scan or MRI, will help your doctor develop a treatment plan appropriate for your individual condition.
+This information, along with diagnostic imaging like a CT scan or MRI, will help your doctor develop a treatment plan appropriate for your specific condition.

-Find A Doctor Who Understands Pituitary Tumors
+Find a Doctor Who Understands Pituitary Tumors